 - Sign up in person at the Center in Cobb Hall 306.

-- Patrons must present valid UC ID and sign a policy form before checking out materials.
+- Present valid UC ID when checking out materials.
 Registration must be renewed annually.

 - Patrons are assigned borrowing privileges according to their university status as outlined below.